Supersymmetric $\mathbb{WCP}^n$, AdS near horizons and orbifolds: Introduction

 As the analysis is a bit different to the other cases, in section \ref{eq:WT11ex} we consider supersymmetric orbifolds of AdS$_3\times\text{S}^3\times\text{S}^3\times \text{S}^1$ containing an U(1)-orbifold bundle over a topological $\mathbb{T}^{(1,1)}$-like space we dub $\mathbb{WT}^{(1,1)}$.
 We establish that it is compatible with ${\cal N}=(2,2)$ supersymmetry generically and allows one to T-dualise to type IIA without breaking further supersymmetry.
-This results in a solution with a round $\mathbb{WT}^{(1,1)}$ factor.
+This results in a solution with an un-fibred $\mathbb{WT}^{(1,1)}$ factor.

 Finally we make some concluding remarks and comment on some possible future directions in section \ref{sec:conclusions}.